pydota2/pydota2/README.md

 `dotaservice`, `dotaworld`, `pydota2`

-Note, `dotaclient` is not built as a module b/c we launch code from within it direclty on the command shell (it depends on how you want to run the AI - distributed over K8s, locally, seeded with a pretrained model, etc.).
+Note, `dotaclient` is not built as a module b/c we launch code from within it directly on the command shell (it depends on how you want to run the AI - distributed over K8s, locally, seeded with a pretrained model, etc.).

 # Execution